-In 1883, pioneer Frank E. Brown formed the Bear Valley Land and Water Company, which, by 1885, had successfully constructed the largest water reservoir in the county at the time (the Bear Valley Dam and Reservoir) to supply water to the city of Redlands (City of Moreno Valley n.d.).
+The County of Riverside Transportation & Land Management Agency (TLMA) Hanging File for the area indicates that the subject property was not annexed into the city of Perris until 1986.
+However, as the project is situated near the convergence of the Moreno and Perris valleys, it was historically influenced by agriculture and irrigation, as was much of this area of Riverside County.
+In 1883, pioneer Frank E. Brown formed the Bear Valley Land and Water Company, which, by 1885, had successfully constructed the largest water reservoir in the County at the time, the Bear Valley Dam and Reservoir, in order to supply water to the city of Redlands (City of Moreno Valley 2019).
 With its now-ample water supply, the city of Redlands flourished, and Brown soon began expanding the Bear Valley Land and Water Company's holdings in order to provide water to the surrounding areas.
-Among those regions slated to receive Bear Valley water was the town site of Perris, and in 1890, a group of investors formed the Perris Irrigation District and established an agreement with the Bear Valley Land and Water Company to provide water to the region (Hinton 1892).
-However, "Frank Brown had overestimated the Bear Valley Dam and Reservoir's capability to supply the Inland Empire," and due to a period of drought between 1891 and 1893, the reservoir failed to meet all of its obligations for water delivery (Berba 2017; Redlands Daily Facts 2008).
-The lack of water severely affected farmers who had developed an agricultural base of deciduous and citrus fruit trees and residents of the region were forced to leave the area for a more habitable environment.
+Among those regions slated to receive Bear Valley water was the town site of Perris; in 1890, a group of investors came together to form the Perris Irrigation District, and established an agreement with the Bear Valley Land and Water Company to provide water to the region (Hinton 1892).
+However, "Frank Brown had overestimated the Bear Valley Dam and Reservoir's capability to supply the Inland Empire," and, due to a period of drought between 1891 and 1893, the reservoir failed to meet all of its obligations for water delivery (Berba 2017; Redlands Daily Facts 2008).
+The lack of water severely affected farmers who had developed an agricultural base of deciduous and citrus fruit trees.
+Residents of the region were forced to leave the area for a more habitable environment.

-In 1911, Perris became an incorporated city, relying heavily upon dry grain farming and citrus groves (City of Perris n.d.).
-Although the Perris Irrigation District was not as successful as originally predicted, the area remained agricultural throughout the twentieth century.
-Due to the limited groundwater, dry grain farming was the main crop until the 1950s, when the Eastern Municpal Water District began constructing infrastructure to better distribute water to the region.
-With better access to water, alfalfa, the King potato (which would produce two crops a year), and sugar beets became the mainstay of farming in the Perris Valley (City of Perris n.d.).
+Although the Perris Irrigation District was not as successful as originally predicted, traditionally, the area did remain agricultural throughout the twentieth century.
+Due to the limited groundwater, dry grain farming was the main crop until the 1950s when the Eastern Municpal Water District began constructing infrastructure to better distribute water in the region.
+With better access to water, alfalfa, the King potato (which would produce two crops a year), and sugar beets became the mainstay of farming in the Perris Valley (City of Perris 2019).